 All England teams are understood to be following the men’s national side after they broke their World Cup shoot-out duck in 2018, although they lost the final of last summer’s men’s Euros on penalties.
-But some of the science and techniques deployed by Gareth Southgate’s team around penalties in the build-up to Russia 2018 has been shared around St George’s Park.
+But some of the science and techniques deployed by Gareth Southgate’s team around penalties in the build-up to Russia 2018 have been shared around St George’s Park.

-This year’s women’s Euros gets under way at Old Trafford on Wednesday, with England taking on Austria.
+This year’s women’s Euros gets underway at Old Trafford on Wednesday, with England taking on Austria.